While you’re right to be sceptical of everything you read at this time of year, I promise today’s Italian expression isn’t made up.

 – Chi?
 (Who?)

-Although this tradition seems pretty quaint, taping a fish onto someone’s back is still something people – most likely children – do in Italy today.
+It sounds a bit quaint, but taping a fish onto someone’s back is still something people – most likely children – do in Italy nowadays

 non mi prendi in giro